Modeling and Computational Fluid Dynamics Validation of a Nonholonomically Constrained Two-Rigid-Body Swimming System: Introduction

 Despite their utility, these traditional models face several fundamental limitations that restrict their predictive accuracy and applicability.
 Resistive force models \cite{Taylor1952} suffer from quasi-steady assumptions that neglect fluid inertia and time-history effects.
 Lighthill's reactive force theory \cite{LighthillL71}, while incorporating added-mass effects, relies on small-amplitude and slenderness approximations that break down for large-amplitude tail motions and cannot account for vortex shedding phenomena \cite{LighthillL71}.
 The large-amplitude extension by Lighthill \cite{LighthillL71} and subsequent modifications by Wu \cite{Wu61} and Candelier et al. \cite{CandelierCBL11}, among others, improved certain aspects but maintained the inviscid flow assumption.
 Recent works have addressed some of these limitations, with some examples as follows.
 Eloy \cite{EloyE13} developed a combined reactive-resistive model that was used to identify optimal swimming designs of fish; Tytell et al. \cite{TytellTHWCF10} used fully coupled simulations to quantitatively test classical theories, revealing significant discrepancies in force predictions; and high-fidelity CFD studies by Borazjani and Sotiropoulos \cite{borazjani2008,BorazjaniSotiropoulos09} demonstrated the importance of three-dimensional vortical flows missing from traditional models.

 Nonholonomic (NH) constraint-based models provide an alternative simplification of fin effects.
 NH constraints impose velocity restrictions on body motion (such as preventing lateral slipping at a fin) without directly specifying positional relationships.
 This approach models fins as ``keels" cutting through water, much like the keel of a sailboat, leading to constraints that cannot be integrated into coordinate-only expressions.
-NH constraints have been applied in fish-like swimming models where the fluid is treated as undisturbed (rigid) or idealized \cite{CochranEtal09,FairchildEtal11,PollardFT19,ArdisterFeeny2022a,ArdisterFeeny2022b,ArdisterFeeny2023}.
+NH constraints have been applied in fish-like swimming models \cite{CochranEtal09, BazziEtal2017,PollardFT19,ArdisterFeeny2022a,ArdisterFeeny2022b,ArdisterFeeny2023}.
 These studies highlight the potential of NH constraints to capture essential aspects of swimming dynamics while avoiding the computational expense of full fluid-structure interaction (FSI) simulations.
+The key distinction between NH constraints and resistive/reactive force models lies in their physical modeling assumptions: NH constraints apply constraint-based mechanics, while resistive and reactive models rely on formulations of forces and momentum under specific flow regime assumptions.
+This distinction enables the NH constraint approach to potentially offer broader applicability across flow conditions as long as the constraint holds.
+Compared to prior NH constraint studies, the present work focuses on quantitative validation against high-fidelity CFD simulations.